 How your child develops in Key Stage 1

 Fun-loving, noisy and active: three words that sum up your Key Stage 1 child.
 In Years 1 and 2, your child is finding their feet at school, and is increasingly comfortable with their teachers and the other children in their class.
-But this stage can also be a challenge for some children, with their natural exuberance making it hard to adapt to a more formal learning style.

 What’s going on in there?